trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 Anyway, using `bootstrapTools` directly is not very convenient for local toolchain development.

-Thus we want something slightly more complicated: we need to build new set of bootstrap tools using current `nixpkgs` expressions as target versions of `gcc`, `glibc` and friends and use that instead.
+Thus, we want something slightly more complicated: we need to build new set of bootstrap tools using current `nixpkgs` expressions as target versions of `gcc`, `glibc` and friends and use that instead.
 This creates a logical recursion of `bootstrapTools` -> `nixpkgs` ->